Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Experimental setup

-\textit{Experimental setup---}For our experiments (see Fig.~\ref{fig:trapping_detection_setup_extended} for a schematic of the setup), we use a single \(\mathrm{^{174}Yb^+}\) ion which is trapped in the focus of a parabolic mirror using a stylus-like trap~\cite{maiwald2012collecting}.
-The trap is mounted on a piezo-stage and can thus be moved in order to position the ion to the focus of the parabolic mirror.
+For our experiments (see Fig.~\ref{fig:trapping_detection_setup_extended} for a schematic of the setup), we use a single \(\mathrm{^{174}Yb^+}\) ion which is trapped in the focus of a parabolic mirror using a stylus-like trap~\cite{maiwald2012collecting}.
 The procedure for trapping and Doppler cooling ions is described in~\cite{maiwald2012collecting}.
+The trap is mounted on a piezo-stage and can thus be moved.
+In order to position the ion to the focus of the parabolic mirror, the imaging system (including a filter pinhole) was first aligned with a radially polarized Laguerre-Gaussian beam passing through the focus of the parabolic mirror.
+After trapping, the trap assembly is moved until the image of the ion is focused onto the same location on the camera as for the alignment beam.
 To determine the saturation parameter of the ion for the measurements, a saturation curve of the ion is recorded as described in more detail later.